AndreaMasturzo/AndreaMasturzo/README.md

 26 y.o., passionate about coding and frontend development.
 After graduating from scientific high-school I spent a few years looking for a path that really inspired me.
 I studied languages at “L’Orientale” University in Naples, but while struggling to find my passion, I stumbled upon some development pages and had the possibility to speak to some developers as well.
 After a month of self-study, I was able to join the Apple Developer Academy.

 *   ✉️  You can contact me at [andrea.masturzo@icloud.com](mailto:andrea.masturzo@icloud.com)
-*   🚀  I'm currently working on [SushiRoll](http://github.com/AndreaMasturzo/SushiRollOverview)
+*   🚀  I'm currently working on freelance projects
 *   🧠  I'm learning iOS Development, UI/UX Design
 *   🤝  I'm open to collaborating on any inspiring project
 *   ⚡  🏀 ⚽️ Sports guy